We’ve already taken a look at the many wind instruments out there, so in this guide we’re going to focus on the different types of clarinets.

 It is sometimes referred to as the “German” system.

-This system was developed by maker Eugène Albert in the mid 1800’s.
+This system was developed by instrument maker Eugène Albert in the mid 1800’s.
 It has slightly less keys than the Boehm system, and has rollers on some keys like a saxophone.

 It was popular for a while in North America during the early 1900s before giving way to the Boehm system.
 Some traditional jazz clarinetists, like Evan Christopher, still use the Albert system, and it is still found in Eastern Europe and the Middle East.